Viceroy of Liangguang: Qing dynasty

 The office was recreated in 1644 during the reign of the Shunzhi Emperor in the Qing dynasty.
 It was called "Viceroy of Guangdong" (廣東總督) even though its jurisdiction included Guangxi.
 The headquarters were in Guangzhou, Guangdong.
 In 1655, the headquarters shifted back to Wuzhou.

 In 1663, during the reign of the Kangxi Emperor, the office was split into two: Viceroy of Guangdong and Viceroy of Guangxi.
 The headquarters of the Viceroy of Guangdong moved to Lianzhou (廉州; present-day Hepu County, Guangxi).
 A year later, the Viceroy of Guangxi was merged with the Viceroy of Guangdong, and the headquarters shifted back to Zhaoqing.

 In 1723, during the reign of the Yongzheng Emperor, the office was divided into Guangdong and Guangxi again, but were merged again within the following year.
 In 1729, in response to a rebellion by the Miao people, the Yongzheng Emperor placed Guangxi under the jurisdiction of the Viceroy of Yun-Gui to facilitate the coordination of military operations.
-In 1734, Guangdong and Guangxi were merged under a single office, Viceroy of Liangjiang, and had remained like this until 1905.
+In 1734, Guangdong and Guangxi were merged under a single office, Viceroy of Liangguang, and had remained like this until 1905.

 In 1746, during the reign of the Qianlong Emperor, the headquarters of the Viceroy of Liangguang shifted to Guangzhou and remained there permanently.

 In 1905, during the reign of the Guangxu Emperor, the Viceroy of Liangguang concurrently held the position of Provincial Governor of Guangdong.
+The position was abolished in 1911 following the collapse of the Qing Dynasty.